What is CMS?

 NASA's Carbon Monitoring System (CMS) is an initiative designed to make significant contributions to characterizing, quantifying, understanding, and predicting the evolution of global carbon sources, sinks, and fluxes.
 This forward-looking initiative works to improve monitoring of terrestrial and aquatic carbon stocks and fluxes.
 NASA's approach toward a carbon monitoring system has built upon the major strengths of its Earth Science program, emphasizing the exploitation of current and future satellite remote sensing resources, computational capabilities, scientific knowledge, airborne science capabilities, and end-to-end system expertise.

-What is the CMS Science Team?
+• What is the CMS Science Team?

 The CMS Science Team is comprised of representatives from individual interdisciplinary funded projects with separate but often connected research objectives.
 All CMS Principal Investigators (PIs) are automatically part of the Science Team and additional members must be formally identified in the proposal process or afterward by nomination to the Science Team Lead and NASA Headquarters.
 Team members interact to learn about best scientific practices, new methods, and available datasets, and work within the broader team structure to integrate and combine information.

-The CMS ST is responsible for providing broad research community involvement in the development and evaluation of NASA CMS products; coordinating their NASA-funded CMS activities to ensure maximum science, management, and policy return; and providing scientific, technical, and policy-relevant inputs to help identify potential future research topics for NASA CMS activities.
+The CMS Science Team is responsible for providing broad research community involvement in the development and evaluation of NASA CMS products; coordinating their NASA-funded CMS activities to ensure maximum science, management, and policy return; and providing scientific, technical, and policy-relevant inputs to help identify potential future research topics for NASA CMS activities.

 What are the responsibilities of CMS Science Team members?